Kjarten/XAudiole/README.md

 - d.
 There is nothing we can do (except for using ASCII)
 ---

-**[Haust 2017] You get the task of displaying text along with images on the web, which would be best to use?**

-- a.
-Semantic HTML for content and CSS for layout
-- b.
-Only semantic HTML
-- c.
-Store test and paths to images in JSON, create the UI with JavaScript and CSS
-- d.
-All equally valid
----

-**[Haust 2016] What fundamental difference is there between HTML 4.01 and XHTML?**

-- a.
-HTML 4.01 is based on XML but XHTML on SGML
-- b.
-XHTML is based on HTML5 but HTML 4.01 on SGML
-- c.
-XHTML is based on XML but HTML 4.01 on SGML
-- d.
-None fundamental difference
----

 **[Haust 2015] `<div>` and `<span>` are elements that stand alone, about them we can assert that:**

 - a.
 They do not have any semantic meaning so they should absolutely not be used